4% Real Estate Commission Explained

 What is 4% real estate commission?

-A 4% real estate commission currently represents a significantly lower rate than the traditional rate.
-In this situation, the total commission paid on the transaction is 4%, split between agents.
+A 4% real estate commission currently represents a significantly lower rate than the traditional 6% rate, and can mean big savings for sellers.

 Impact of recent NAR settlement

-"Agents might need to justify their rates based on the quality of service they provide, potentially leading to more competitive pricing and tailored service practices," states Lorelie Abedes of Click Cash Home Buyers.[2]
+"Agents might need to justify their rates based on the quality of service they provide, potentially leading to more competitive pricing and tailored service practices," says Lorelie Abedes of Click Cash Home Buyers.[3]

-- Prohibition of including agent compensation on MLS listings.
+• No more publishing agent compensation on the MLS.
 Agents won’t be able to post how much they get paid, which may focus attention more on the services offered than cost.

-- Written agreements between buyers and their brokers are required.
-Buyers and brokers must officially formalize their arrangement with a written agreement to help ensure transparency in rates and services provided.
-“Buyers can no longer jump from one agent to another while testing out who they fit best with,” states Marcia Socas, a licensed realtor, author, and investor.[4]
+• Buyers must sign a written agreement with their agent.
+Before touring homes, buyers must sign a written agreement outlining the agent’s compensation and duties.
+“Buyers can no longer jump from one agent to another while testing out who they fit best with,” explains Marcia Socas, a licensed realtor and investor.[4]

 While the settlement doesn’t specifically address the amount of commissions, many experts believe it may lead to lower commission rates throughout the industry.